 It’s clear that more enterprises are plugging into the cloud.
-Here are FAQs and answers for those companies still considering whether a cloud contact center solution is also right for them:
+Here are some of the most frequently asked questions and answers for companies still considering whether a cloud contact center solution is also right for them:

 Q: How will the cloud drive profit for my business?

 A: Providing a consistent, high-quality customer experience equates to winning business and maintaining customer loyalty.
-Just look at our infographic: 91 percent of customers will not conduct business with you again after an unresolved poor experience.
+According to recent research compiled by Aspect's Customer Experience Index, 91 percent of customers will not conduct business with you again after an unresolved poor experience.
 Companies must also grapple with finding ways to better serve customers, like offering seamless agent-assisted and self-service across a growing number of communication channels.
-With a cloud or hosted solution, your call center can seamlessly communicate across a myriad of new channels, unify the customer experience and stay at the forefront of rapidly evolving technology.
-Antiquated contact centers do not have the internal resources to keep up with the demands of the changing customer, but cloud solutions can empower your contact center with better service options to meet expectations.
+With a powerful omnichannel contact center solution, your call center can seamlessly communicate across a myriad of new channels, unify the customer experience and stay at the forefront of rapidly evolving technology.
+Siloed contact centers do not have the internal resources to keep up with the demands of the changing customer, but an agile cloud contact center platform enables businesses to to add or scale applications as the need arises, empowering your contact center with better service options to meet expectations.

 Q: Can the cloud really help better manage my call center traffic?

 A: In a short answer, yes.
 One of the key advantages of a cloud contact center solution is on-demand scalability.
 For instance, let’s say there are sudden spikes in traffic due to seasonal fluctuations or unexpected incidents, like a product recall or widespread service outage.
 Does it make sense to build out capacity for these instances that occur only a few days out of the year?
-Instead, your call center can leverage the on-demand elasticity of the cloud, which supports seamless delivery of high-volume proactive notifications via outbound IVR and SMS.
+Instead, your call center can leverage the on-demand elasticity of the cloud, which supports seamless delivery of high-volume proactive notifications via outbound voice and SMS.
 The solution can also ensure your IVR, other self-service portals and agents stay available and are ready to serve your customers at any time.
-Look for a vendor whose network model supports capacity well in advance of peak call volume, with a common-sense pricing model that ensures you only pay for the resources you use.
+Your cloud contact center solution provider should offer a network model that supports capacity well in advance of peak call volume, with a common-sense pricing model that ensures you only pay for the resources you use.